raymondyeh07/learnable_polyphase_sampling/README.md

 ```

 ## Results and Pre-trained models
+Our paper results can be reproduced using the scripts included in ***learn_poly_sampling/scripts***.

+#### Experiments on Image Classification (ImageNet)

+- Download the ILSVRC2012 dataset from its [official repository](https://image-net.org/challenges/LSVRC/2012/), uncompress it into the dataset folder (e.g. `/learn_poly_sampling/datasets/ILSVRC2012`) and split it into train and test partitions using [this script](https://raw.githubusercontent.com/soumith/imagenetloader.torch/master/valprep.sh).

+- Classification accuracy or shift consistency can be computed by setting the `--eval_mode` flag as either `class_accuracy` or `shift_consistency`, respectively.

 ### [Pre-trained Classification and Segmentation Models](https://uofi.box.com/s/mb2ygdziztjxxkjyybvpkumkkzgezofz)
 Please refer to the link above to download all our pre-trained classification and semantic segmentation models.
 Note that our evaluation scripts assume the checkpoints are stored at ***learn_poly_sampling/checkpoints/{classification, segmentation}***.